The 20 Best Hereditary Ataxia Doctors in Netherlands

 Nijmegen, GE, NL

-Cleo Smeets practices in Nijmegen, Netherlands.
+Cleo Smeets practices practicing medicine in Nijmegen, Netherlands.
 Ms. Smeets is rated as an Advanced expert by MediFind in the treatment of Hereditary Ataxia.
-Her top areas of expertise are Spinocerebellar Ataxia Type 23, Hereditary Ataxia, Spinocerebellar Ataxia, and Drug Induced Dyskinesia.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Spinocerebellar Ataxia Type 23, Hereditary Ataxia, Spinocerebellar Ataxia, and Drug Induced Dyskinesia.

 Advanced in Hereditary Ataxia